Mo Ibrahim: Career

-Ibrahim is credited with "transforming a continent" and is said to be the "most powerful black man in Britain", in 2008 he was ranked first in the annual Powerlist of the most influential Black Britons.

-Ibrahim was employed by British Telecom for a time, and later worked as the technical director for Cellnet, a subsidiary of British Telecom.
+Before funding the Mo Ibrahim Foundation in 2006, Ibrahim was employed by British Telecom and later worked as the technical director for Cellnet (now O2), a subsidiary of British Telecom, where he launched the first cellular network in the UK.
 In 1989 he founded MSI, a consultancy and software company, which in 2000 was bought by the Marconi Company.
-Originally the company was helping the cellular industry designing their networks, before they shifted their focus to mobile phones in the late 1990s.
-MSI had 800 employees, who owned approximately 30% of the stock at the point of its sale; Ibrahim says he gave employees stock as a form of bonus.

 In 1998, MSI spun off MSI-Cellular Investments, later renamed Celtel, as a mobile phone operator in Africa.

-After some years, when Celtel needed long term source of capital, they considered doing an IPO on a reputable stock exchange, for instance the London Stock Exchange.
-When it became public that they considered a public offering, they received a lot of alternative offers.
-Many wanted to buy the company, and Ibrahim and his team decided to sell Celtel in 2004 to Kuwait-based Mobile Telecommunication Company (now Zain).
+Celtel was largely financed by equity rather than international banks, which were averse to investment in Africa at the time.

+In 2004, Ibrahim announced that he planned to take Celtel public through the London Stock Exchange.
+Ibrahim and his team decided to sell Celtel in 2005 to Kuwait-based the Mobile Telecommunications Company (now Zain).
+At the time of sale, Celtel had over 24 million mobile phone subscribers in 14 African countries.
+The company had 4,000 employees, of whom 98 per cent were African.
+Mobile telephones have brought wide reaching economic and social benefits in Africa and Ibrahim was credited with "transforming a continent".
+In 2008, he was ranked first in the annual Powerlist of the most influential Black Britons.

+Ibrahim is the funding chairman of Satya Capital Limited, a private investment firm primarily focused on Africa.

-Since 2010, Ibrahim has lent his support to the Broadband Commission for Digital Development, a UN initiative which aims to spread the full benefits of broadband services to unconnected peoples.
+Since 2010, Ibrahim has lent his support to the Broadband Commission for Digital Development, a UN initiative that aims to spread the full benefits of broadband services to unconnected peoples.

 Mo Ibrahim Foundation

-In 2006 Ibrahim created the Mo Ibrahim Foundation, founded in London.
-In 2007, the Foundation inaugurated the Mo Ibrahim Prize for Achievement in African Leadership, with the first recipient former president Joaquim Chissano of Mozambique.
+In 2006, Ibrahim founded the Mo Ibrahim Foundation, which is headquartered in London and Dakar, to strengthen sound governance and leadership in Africa.
+In 2007, the Foundation inaugurated the Mo Ibrahim Prize for Achievement in African Leadership, to recognise outstanding political leadership on the continent, with the first recipient former president Joaquim Chissano of Mozambique.

+Nelson Mandela was named an Honorary Laureate in 2007.
+The Prize has been awarded a further five times, most recently in 2021 to former president of Niger, Mahamadou Issoufou.

-The Foundation publishes the Ibrahim Index of African Governance, ranking the performance of all 54 African countries.
-Until 2009, the Index took into account only the 48 countries in Sub-Saharan Africa.
+Every year, the Foundation publishes the Ibrahim Index of African Governance, which ranks the governance performance of all 54 African countries.
+The Foundation defines governance as "the provision of political, social and economic public goods and services that every citizen has the right to expect from their government, and that a government has the responsibility to deliver to its citizens."

+The Foundation hosts an annual event, the Ibrahim Governance Weekend (IGW), which brings together prominent players from across Africa and globally, to discuss issues of importance to Africa's progress.

 The Foundation offers scholarships at University of Birmingham, SOAS, and London Business School.
 These scholarships are on topics of International Development at University of Birmingham, Governance of Development in Africa at SOAS, and an MBA at London Business School.
 The scholarships are initiated for African students, both master students and postgraduates.